Customer Segmentation Framework for Case Interviews: How to Segment, Score, and Target

 Lapsed/dormant25%0.1EUR 40EUR 17M (8.5%)

 Primary target: Regular families.
 Increasing average basket from EUR 62 to EUR 72 through meal-kit bundles generates EUR 38/customer/month.
-Across 56,000 customers, that is EUR 25.5M annually -- exceeding the EUR 14M gap.
+Across 56,000 customers, that is EUR 25.5M annually, exceeding the EUR 14M gap.
 Investment: EUR 3M loyalty program.
 Payback: under 2 months.
+Sizing a segment like this in your head is its own skill; build it on a market-sizing drill so the arithmetic is automatic when the interviewer is waiting.

 Secondary target: Occasional users.
 Converting 20% (14,000 customers) from 1.4 to 3.0 orders/month adds EUR 12.9M.
 Investment: EUR 5M in subscription incentives.
 Payback: 5 months.